piyushsangale13/blogAPIProject/README.md

 ## Usage

-1. **Run the Server:**
-   Start the server by running the following command in the terminal.
+1. Start the server by running the following command in the terminal.

    ```bash
    node ./index.js
    ```

-2. **Start the Application:**
-   Open a new terminal and run the following command to start the application.
+2. Open a new terminal and run the following command to start the application.

    ```bash
    node ./server.js
    ```
-3. **Access the Application:**
-   Open your web browser and go to [http://localhost:3000](http://localhost:3000) to access the Blog Website.
+3. Open your web browser and go to [http://localhost:3000](http://localhost:3000) to access the Blog Website.

 ## Contributing

 Contributions are welcome!.

----

 ## Contact